imrisa/data_analysis/README.md

 - H0: Our model is fair.
 Its precision for two groups (high and low), and any differences are due to random chance.
 - H1: Our model is unfair.
 Its precision for two groups (high and low) and any differences are not random chance.

-- Result
+#### Result
   - fat:
    - Observed RMSE Difference: 0.05196006747246118
-   -
+   - P-value: 0.0
-   - samples are fair between the two groups
+   - Reject the null hypothesis: The model's RMSE differs significantly between the two groups -> samples are unfair between the two groups

   - sugar: samples are unfair between the two groups.
 Prediction result might be affected depending on the sample.
-   -
+   - Observed RMSE Difference: 0.008516514407459153
-   -
+   - P-value: 0.52
+   - Fail to reject the null hypothesis: No significant difference in RMSE between the two groups. -> samples are fair between the two groups

   - protain:
-   -
+   - Observed RMSE Difference: 0.049162329606651456
-   -
+   - P-value: 0.0
+   - Reject the null hypothesis: The model's RMSE differs significantly between the two groups. -> samples are unfair between the two groups

   - carbohydrates:
-   -
+   - Observed RMSE Difference: 0.023228975210453806
-   -
+   - P-value: 0.08
+   - Fail to reject the null hypothesis: No significant difference in RMSE between the two groups. -> samples are unfair between the two groups

+So three of four feartures are unfair.
+This observed unfairness in my model's performance between groups could stem from several potential causes, including dataset issues.
+Another potential issue is model issue, such as overfitting.The model may overfit to the majority group at the expense of the minority group.